 - salt as required

 - Rinse the okra a few times in fresh water and wipe dry all the okra with a clean kitchen towel.
 Make sure that there is no water or moisture on the okra pods before chopping them.

 - Then slice the bhindi into thin rounds of 0.25 to 0.5 inches.
 Keep aside.

-- Also chop 1 to 2 green chillies and 2 tbsp coriander leaves.
+- Also chop 1 to 2 green chillies and coriander leaves.
 Keep aside.

-- In a shallow frying pan, heat 2 tbsp of sesame oil.
-Lower the flame and add ½ tsp mustard seeds & ½ tsp urad dal.
+- In a shallow frying pan, heat sesame oil.
+Lower the heat.
+Add mustard seeds and urad dal.

-- Saute till the mustard seeds crackle and the urad dal turns golden.
+- On low heat saute till the mustard seeds crackle and the urad dal turns golden.

-- Then add the curry leaves, chopped green chilies or 1 to 2 dry red chilies (broken & deseeded) a pinch of asafoetida and turmeric powder.
-Stir.
+- Then add the curry leaves and chopped green chilies or dry red chilies (broken & deseeded).
+Also add a pinch of asafoetida and turmeric powder.
+Stir to mix.

 - Add all of the sliced okra.
 Stir well.

-- Season with salt.
-Stir well again and saute the poriyal on a low flame without covering the pan with a lid.
-Keep on stirring at intervals of 3 to 4 minutes for uniform cooking.
+- Season with salt according to taste.
+Stir well again and saute the poriyal on a low heat without covering the pan with a lid.
+Keep on stirring at intervals of 3 to 4 minutes for uniform even cooking.
 Do not cover the pan with any lid.

-- Switch off the flame when the ladies finger is done and cooked well.
-This takes about 12 to 14 minutes on a low flame.
+- Switch off the heat when the ladies finger is done and cooked well.
+This takes about 12 to 14 minutes on a low heat.

-- At this stage you can also add 2 to 3 tbsp of grated fresh coconut if you want.
+- At this stage you can also add grated fresh coconut if you want.

-- Stir and then serve vendakkai poriyal as a side dish with curd-rice, sambar-rice or rasam-rice.
+- Stir and then serve vendakkai poriyal hot or warm as a side dish with curd-rice, sambar-rice or rasam-rice.